 - University of Florida, B.A., Political Science, 1997

 Professional & Civic Affiliations

 - American Bar Association, Intellectual Property Section Member

-- Wellness Council of the Midlands, Board of Directors (Past Chair)
+- The Wellbeing Partners, Board of Directors (Past Chair)

 - Leadership Omaha, Class 31